thatoddmailbox/fcp-stuff/docedit.md

 ```

 ### Binary data
-This is a chunk of data equal to the "binary data len" (field 0x1E) of the header.
-It contains important details like font names and where links go, but not much is known about the format.
+This section is a chunk of data equal to the "binary data len" (field 0x1E) of the header.
+It's composed of a certain number of "binrecs" (BINary RECords), the number of which can be found in the header (field 0x1A).
+Each binrec has a `uint32_t` size, and is then followed by than many bytes of binary data.
+The data by itself doesn't mean anything; however, fields of other things will refer to binrecs.
+For example, the "name" field of a font is actually an index, indicating which binrec contains the name of the font.
+Binrecs can also point to other binrecs.
+For example, a link object will have the "data" field of the object struct pointing to a binrec that's actually a struct describing the link, and that struct will point to other binrecs for things like the link URL and name.

 ### Overlay
 After the binary data comes the overlay information.
 It's a similar format to the main document.